Cookies on the Healthspan site

 Firstly, there are two different types of vitamin D – vitamin D2 and vitamin D3.
 You've probably heard a lot more about vitamin D3 and that's because it's effectively vitamin D2's superior sibling.
 You find vitamin D2 in plants – like mushrooms – and vitamin D3 is always from animal produce - liked eggs and oily fish.
 Your body has to convert both forms into a more active form but Vitamin D3 is converted considerably faster than vitamin D2, hence why it's superior.

-The sun’s UVB rays have a reaction with the skin that forms inactive vitamin D3 that has to then be made by the body – via another two reactions – into an active from of vitamin D.
+The sun's UVB rays have a reaction with the skin that forms inactive vitamin D3 that has to then be made by the body - via another two reactions - into an active form of vitamin D.